Frankie Teardrop

 "Frankie Teardrop" is a song by Suicide from the band's self-titled debut album, released in 1977.

 Lyrics and content

-The song tells a story of a young father and poverty-stricken factory worker whose destitution drives him to insanity.
-One day, Frankie comes home from work, murders his wife and child, and then commits suicide.
-The narrative then continues to follow him into hell.
+The song tells a story of a 20-year-old husband, father, and poverty-stricken factory worker whose destitution drives him to insanity.
+One day, Frankie comes home from work, murders his wife and child, and dies by suicide.
+The narrative then continues to follow him into Hell.
 The musical backing on the song is sparse, featuring just a simple keyboard riff, drum machine, and the vocal line, creating a chilling atmosphere.
 Singer Alan Vega's "dark, inhuman screams" add to the claustrophobic nature of the piece.

 Alternate versions

 The Alan Vega 70th Birthday Limited Edition EP Series featured two versions of "Frankie Teardrop".
 The first was a cover by American poet and singer Lydia Lunch, and the other was a previously unreleased 1976 demo of the song titled "Frankie Teardrop vs the Space Alien".
+A previously unreleased 14-minute version of the song also appears on the band’s 2022 compilation album Surrender.